Deepak1520/Book-Recommender-System/README.md

 ``python app.py``

-This will start the Flask server and the application can be accessed at http://localhost:5001/.
+This will start the Flask server and the application can be accessed.

 ***Files***:
 The following files are included in this repository: